Amelia2675/3D-Indoor-Scene-Long-Tail-Segmentation/README.md

 3.Tail sampling cannot improve the performance according to our experiments.

-# How to run your code?
+# How to run this code?

 ## Prerequisite